mgorav/TaxonomyLLM/README.md

 These matrices enable selective attention to structural and positional elements, facilitating precise schema-to-taxonomy translation.

+The TopoAttention mechanism refers to a key component in the architecture of the TaxonomyLLM model for automated taxonomy generation.

+> The goal of TaxonomyLLM is to translate an input logical schema (e.g. database schema) into an equivalent output RDF taxonomy graph.
+This requires explicitly modeling the alignments between elements of the input schema structure and components of the output taxonomy topology.
+> For example, mapping:
+> - Schema tables -> Taxonomy classes
+> - Schema columns -> Taxonomy properties
+> - Column relationships -> Property constraints
+> To enable explicitly capturing these topological alignments between input and output, I introduced a specialized self-attention approach called **TopoAttention**.
+> Formally, TopoAttention computes **disentangled attention matrices** to focus exclusively on schema structure and taxonomy position:
+> ```
+> TopoAttention(E_s) = E_sW^s_qK^s_kT
+> TopoAttention(E_p) = E_pW^p_qK^p_kT
+> ```
+> Here:
+> - `E_s` captures schema structure
+> - `E_p` captures taxonomy position
+> - Separate projections specialize in structure and position
+> This allows selectively modeling input-output topology correlations needed for schema->taxonomy translation.
+> **Benefits:**
+> - Disentangles schema and taxonomy features
+> - Independent projections enable specialized alignment modeling
+> - Allows translating schema patterns into taxonomy representations
+> In short, **TopoAttention** gives a specialized self-attention mechanism to explicitly focus on understanding schema-taxonomy topological relationships within the TaxonomyLLM model.

 ## Disentangled Topology Alignment Matrix - Detailed Explanation

 In the context of the transformer model's self-attention operation, the standard equation is: